alfredobs97/gem_notes/README.md

 **Unlock the power of your personal knowledge base with GemNotes!** This Flutter application leverages the cutting-edge capabilities of Google Gemini and LangChain to let you interact with your notes in a conversational manner.
 Ask questions, gain insights, and rediscover the hidden gems within your own data.

+[Here is the **Medium** post](https://medium.com/@alfredobs97/gemnotes-chatea-con-tus-notas-una-gu%C3%ADa-para-construir-tu-propio-asistente-con-gemini-y-langchain-fbed79934ca6) to learn step by step how this app works.

 ## Features

 * **Chat with your Notes:** Ask Gemini AI questions based on the content of your notes.